thomasgolian/network-monitoring-labs/zabbix-network-alerting-triggers-actions-smtp/README.md

 ## Overview:

 This lab demonstrates the setup of a basic Zabbix monitoring and alerting system.
-It includes configuring a monitored host (guest VM), collecting metrics, defining trigger conditions, and sending email notifications using SMTP.
+It includes configuring a monitored host, collecting metrics, defining trigger conditions, and sending email notifications using SMTP.
 The goal is to understand how Zabbix detects issues and generates alerts based on system performance data.
-We are using Zabbix Server on Ubuntu - along with two other Ubuntu VM hosts/clients.

 ## Objectives:

 Deploy a functional Zabbix network monitoring environment on Ubuntu
 <br>Configure and register monitored hosts
-<br>Collect system metrics (e.g., CPU, memory, or availability)
+<br>Collect system metrics (e.g., CPU, memory, network or availability)
 <br>Create triggers to detect defined threshold conditions
 <br>Configure actions to respond to trigger events
 <br>Set up SMTP for email-based alerting
 <br>Validate alerting by simulating a failure or threshold breach
-<br>Understand the end-to-end flow of monitoring data to alert notification
+<br>Understand the end-to-end flow from monitoring data to alert notifications

 ## Test Scenarios with Triggers, Actions, & Email Alerts

-Monitor CPU and RAM utilization on hosts by spiking the load with Linux stress-ng CLI tool Test Zabbix host agent process down / not available Utilize iperf3 Linux CLI tool to generate interface traffic on both hosts
+Monitor CPU and RAM utilization on hosts by spiking the load with Linux stress-ng CLI tool Test Zabbix server detecting when the host agent is down / not reachable Utilize iperf3 and Bash CLI tools to generate interface traffic on both hosts
 <br>

 ### Virtual Machines:

-Ubuntu 64-bit VM1 with Zabbix Server running on backend, with web GUI frontend.
+Ubuntu Zabbix Server running on backend, with web GUI frontend
-<br>Ubuntu 64-bit monitored host1 running with Zabbix agent (acting as host)
-<br>Ubuntu 64-bit monitored host2 running with Zabbix agent (acting as host)
+<br>monitored host1 & host2 running with Zabbix agents (acting as hosts)

+Hostnames:
+Ubuntu-Zabbix-server
+<br>ubuntu-host-1
+<br>ubuntu-host-2

 Zabbix server dashboard